If you’re just getting started on your credit journey or have past credit problems, you may be seeing a lot about secured credit cards.

-What Exactly Is A Secured Credit Card?
+What Exactly Is a Secured Credit Card?

-You are still expected to make your payments with a secured credit card; however, if you are unable to do so, the bank can keep your deposit so that they haven’t lost any money.
-The deposit that you pay upfront doesn’t cover your payments at all because secured credit cards are not prepaid cards.
+You are still expected to make payments with a secured credit card; however, if you are unable to do so, the bank can keep your deposit so that they haven’t lost any money.
+The deposit that you pay upfront doesn’t cover your payments at all, because secured credit cards are not prepaid cards.
 They are just a different type of credit card.

 How Do Secured Credit Cards Work?

 When you’re approved for a secured credit card, you will be expected to make your deposit before they send you your card.
 Most secured credit cards only require deposits around $200 to $300, but some of them may allow you to deposit a higher amount if you meet certain eligibility requirements.
 Your deposit is used to determine your credit limit.

 Secured credit cards can be used anywhere that credit cards are accepted.
 In some cases, such as with hotel deposits, car rentals, or some online services, your secured card may be ineligible.
 This is determined by whoever is providing the service, not your card issuer.
-It provides them an extra layer of security but it also does the same for you!
+It provides them an extra layer of security, but it also does the same for you!
 If a rental car company assesses damages beyond your credit limit, they will be unable to charge you, which can lead to more financial trouble later on.

 You will receive monthly statements and be expected to make prompt payments on your secured credit card just as you would with any other card.
-If you do not pay off your full statement balance, meaning that you choose to carry a balance, you will incur interest on the charges you made to your card.
+If you do not pay off your full statement balance (meaning that you choose to carry a balance), you will incur interest on the charges you made to your card.
 Secured credit cards work just like unsecured cards; the only difference is that you’re required to make a deposit upfront.

 It is important to understand that secured credit cards are not the same as prepaid cards.
-Prepaid cards may seem similar in theory because you have to add money in order to be able to use them but they are distinctly different.
+Prepaid cards may seem similar in theory because you have to add money in order to be able to use them, but they are distinctly different.
 Even if you use a prepaid card that is issued by one of the major credit card providers, they are not the same because the issuer is not lending you any money or extending any credit to you.
 Prepaid cards do not report to any of the major credit card bureaus and will not help you establish or repair your credit.

-Is A Secured Credit Card A Good Choice?
+Is a Secured Credit Card a Good Choice?

 Yes!
 If you’re someone who is unable to get an unsecured credit card for any reason, secured credit cards are a great choice.
-Building credit when you’re just getting started is very important so that you can prove your credit “worthiness.”
+Building credit when you’re just getting started is very important so that you can prove your creditworthiness.
 Establishing good credit is critical if you’re someone who will eventually want to finance a car, secure a mortgage, and more.